hhhhhhhhhn/hhhhhhhhhn.github.io/docs/md/writings/rust-is-nice.md

 To start, Rust is fast.
 Like within-ten-percent-of-C fast.
-I think this saves time in the long term, because it prevents programmers from having to work around the language when optimising programs.
+I think this saves time in the long term, because it prevents programmers from having to work around the language when optimizing programs.
 Writing Python is enjoyable,
 but it is no coincidence that many of its libraries[1](#python-c){.footnote} are written partly in C.
 To test it,